MateuszSawicki/appium_java_bdd/readme.md

 Before you run your tests you have to:
 - Run `Appium` server
+- Connect real device

-And then you can run your tests:
+And then you can run your tests (while being in the project location):
-- `clean test --tests runners.AndroidRunner` in your Gradle project.
+- `./gradlew test`

 If we wanted to automate iOS as well we need to add into screen.java files:
 ```